mutl3y/prtgvmware/README.md

 from the [releases](https://github.com/mutl3y/prtgvmware) section:
-* plugin binary (choose correct binary according to your architecture) can be run remotely on a linux box, place on remote host in standard vmware script location on linux this is /var/prtg/scriptsxml/ and make the file executable via the user you intend to run it as remembering to enter, linux user creds in for remote host
+* plugin binary (choose correct binary according to your architecture) can be run remotely on a linux box, place on remote Host in standard vmware script location on linux this is /var/prtg/scriptsxml/ and make the file executable via the user you intend to run it as remembering to enter, linux user creds in for remote Host

 for windows place in the customsensosrs\exexml folder **Make sure to download files from the latest release.**